Australia & New Zealand

 Today we trade nature’s grand panorama for the exciting cityscape of The Big Apple.
 Discover many Manhattan landmarks on a driving tour with an expert local guide and view Central Park, Lincoln Center for the Performing Arts, Rockefeller Center, Times Square and other iconic venues.
 Once we check-in to our hotel, prepare to get swept away with the bright lights and big personalities of a Broadway Musical, a performance like none other.

-Day 8 : Liberty Cruise & NYC Your Way
+Day 8 : Harbor Cruise & NYC Your Way

-Today we see New York from the water during a Liberty Cruise.
-We pass the Statue of Liberty, Ellis Island, and have spectacular views of One World Trade Center.
+Discover New York from the water during a harbor cruise witnessing the Statue of Liberty, Ellis Island, and One World Trade Center.
 Engage with your fellow travelers over an exciting Holiday Vacations Farewell Lunch and spend the rest of your last day in NYC with free time for more exploration, relaxation or both.

 Day 9 : Fly Home